 If you are interested in applying for ALFP, it is recommended that you discuss the following items with your dean, who will serve as your Dean Mentor at your institution:

-- Mentorship plan between you and your Dean Mentor (and Co-Mentor, if applicable) including a schedule of meetings throughout your fellowship year so you can discuss and apply information from the ALFP sessions in your local university context
+• Mentorship plan between you and your Dean Mentor (and Co-Mentor, if applicable) including a general outline of objectives, topics and schedule of meetings throughout your fellowship year.
+This is critical so you can apply what you learn through ALFP to your local leadership context.

-A maximum of 30 nominees are selected to participate in ALFP each year.
+A maximum of 30-35 fellows are selected to participate in ALFP each year.

 The Leadership Dean Facilitators for the cohort along with AACP staff review, rank, and make a final selection.

-Decisions are typically communicated to nominees via email in April.
+Decisions are typically communicated to nominees via email in mid-May.